VICTOR BRYANT JR HOUSE

 Victor Bryant Jr. House, 1981.

-Between 1925 and 1930, his son, Victor Bryant, Jr., an attorney constructed a Colonial Revival house designed by Northrup and O'Brien on Vickers Ave.
+Between 1925 and 1930, attorney Victor Bryant, Jr., constructed this Colonial Revival house on Vickers Avenue, designed by Northrup and O'Brien.

 Northrup and O'Brien plans, drawn in 1924.
 More detail at NCSU library.